20 ways to plastic-proof your routine

 Half of the plastic we use annually is a single-use item like packaging or a plastic straw.
-These so-called convenience items are used for roughly 12 to 15 minutes, on average.
-But the plastic they’re made of can take anywhere from 400 years to over 1,000 years to disintegrate.
+Single-use plastic has an average lifespan of 12 to 15 minutes.
+But plastic can take anywhere from 400 years to over 1,000 years to disintegrate.

 We as consumers have the power to get action from manufacturers by changing the way we spend our money.
 So why not use our purchasing power for the good of our environment and ocean?

 If we all do our part daily, we can help to protect nature.
 Here are our 20 favourite ways to get you started:

 - Use an eco-friendly bamboo toothbrush with natural bristles.

 2. Use natural fibre dental floss coated with beeswax.
 Traditional dental floss is made of nylon or teflon, the same stuff in non-stick pans.

 3. Avoid non-stick pans coated in teflon.
 Teflon breaks down into microplastics, which are tiny pieces of plastic less than five millimetres.
 Not only are you eating it, but these tiny particles go through the sewage system into our waterways and oceans.
 We then eat the fish that eats these tiny plastic particles.

 4. Say no to disposable plastic razors.